What Is Reye Syndrome?

 - irritability or aggressive behavior

-Other symptoms include changes in vision, difficulty hearing, and abnormal speech.
-In the later stages, a child may behave irrationally; be confused; or have severe muscle weakness, seizures, and loss of consciousness.
-There usually is no fever.
+Other symptoms include changes in vision, trouble hearing, and abnormal speech.
+In the later stages, a child may:

-Reye syndrome is now very rare, and only a few cases a year are reported in the United States.
-It should be considered, though, if a child is vomiting a lot or shows a change in mental status or behavior, particularly after a recent viral illness.
+Even though it's rare, Reye syndrome should be considered if a child is vomiting a lot or shows a change in mental status or behavior, particularly after a recent viral illness.